carlthecoder/EzLog/README.md

 # EzLog

 This is the source code for EzLog,
-A small and simple, easy to use log library.
+A small and simple, easy to use log library for C++.

 Library Author: carlthecoder
 Language: C++